SkwalExe/skwash.js/README.md

 - `stdout`: when a command writes to the standard output
 - `stderr`: when a command writes to the standard error output
 - `output`: when a command writes to the standard output or the standard error output

+## Redirections

+The user can use redirectors to redirect the output of a command to a file.

+The supported redirectors are:
+- `>>`: append to the file
+- `>`: overwrite the file

 # Functions 🛠️